Watermaker, Frequently asked questions

-In general, it can be said that when choosing a plant: The larger the plant, the lower the price per litre.
-As the running time is shorter for a large plant, the maintenance requirements are lower.
-This results in a reduction of expenses and a longer service life of the whole plant.
 The advantage of a small plant is that there is less current consumption.
-That allows a use without starting the machine or the generator.
-It is important to note that the required energy per litre of produced fresh water is similar, except for very little differences.
+May that allows a use without starting the machine or the generator.
 In the often event of a cruising yacht with 2 persons, the size of approx. 30 to 60 litres per hour has proved its worth, also with regard to the price.

 If the machine or a generator is used to charge a battery every day, the plant should cover the daily requirements within this running time.
 On large boats, of which the generator is running continuously, the plant should cover the daily requirements within 3 to 5 hours.
 Thereby, a good efficiency with reasonable maintenance costs is reached.

 12/24 volt DC or 230 volt AC: In order to obtain maximum service life with highest quality product water from RO sea water membranes, the membrane surface must be flooded with sea water as much as possible.
 The energy needed for this stands in direct relation to the pump capacity (feed flow of high pressure pump).